11.3. Managing Multiple-Standby Servers

 When either a potential or an asynchronous standby server has failed, the primary server terminates the walsender process connected to the failed standby and continues all processing.
 In other words, transaction processing on the primary server would not be affected by the failure of either type of standby server.

 When a synchronous standby server has failed, the primary server terminates the walsender process connected to the failed standby, and replaces the synchronous standby with the highest priority potential standby.
-See Fig. 11.4.
+See Figure 11.7.
 In contrast to the failure described above, query processing on the primary server will be paused from the point of failure to the replacement of the synchronous standby.
 (Therefore, failure detection of the standby server is a very important function to increase the availability of the replication system.
 Failure detection will be described in the next section.)

-Fig. 11.4.
+Figure 11.7.
 Replacing of synchronous standby server.

 In any case, if one or more standby servers are running in synchronous mode, the primary server keeps only one synchronous standby server at all times, and the synchronous standby server is always in a consistent and synchronous state with the primary.